Thunderstorm asthma

 What are the complications of thunderstorm asthma?

-Severe asthma attacks can be life-threatening; keeping on top of your asthma management can reduce the chance of severe flare-ups.
+Severe asthma attacks can be life-threatening.
+Keeping on top of your asthma management can reduce the chance of severe flare-ups.

-- fatigue or exhaustion
+- tiredness or exhaustion

 - poor sleep